 B.'s current research focuses on contemporary Buddhist movements between tradition and modernity.
 In particular, B. is intersted in controversial, charismatic and/or radical forms of Buddhism.

 As a scholar and Buddhist, Professor Scherer is active within the Inter-religious Dialogue and Human Rights Activism.
+B. is currently the Vice-President of the International Lay Buddhist Forum.

 Teaching and subject expertise